 ROI is usually displayed as a percentage figure such as ROI = 10%.

-OLBG Blogger ‘Zipster’ built a system specifically targeting ROI at one time, and documented the process and the journey on his blog
+OLBG Blogger ‘Zipster’ built a system specifically targeting ROI at one time, and documented the process.

 A type of betting devised by city traders where punters must decide to buy (bet higher) or sell (bet lower) on the spread (fancied outcome by the traders).

-You will require a specialised bookie to handle this type of bet so we have compared sports spread betting firms on site.
+You will require a specialised spread betting form to place this type of bet so we have compared sports spread betting firms on site.

 The Betting Tissue is the first set of betting odds you may see on a newly priced up event.
 It is the first draft before any money has entered the market and effected the prices.